awesome-print/awesome_print/README.md

 ## Awesome Print ##
-Awesome Print is Ruby library that pretty prints Ruby objects in full color exposing their internal structure with proper indentation.
+Awesome Print is a Ruby library that pretty prints Ruby objects in full color, exposing their internal structure with proper indentation.
 Rails ActiveRecord objects and usage within Rails templates are supported via included mixins.